-The Fair Housing Act makes it unlawful to discriminate on the basis of sex (biological gender).
+The Fair Housing Act makes it unlawful to discriminate on the basis of sex.
 This means that men and women are to be treated equally and fairly in their search for housing.
 Some common instances of discrimination based on gender include:

 - Unlawful advertising that indicates a gender preference.
 For example, “Room for rent to a young woman…”